I have been waiting for today to share this recipe with you…

 Then flatten the ball between two sheets of parchment paper.
 Use a rolling pin to roll them out as thin as you can.
 Cook the rice flour flatbreads on a non-stick skillet over medium heat until both sides are cooked through:

 Easy, right?
 I can’t wait to hear what you think!Print

 - Oil to grease hands

 - Bring the water to a boil in a medium sauce pan.
-Add salt, mix well, then add the rice flour and mix well.
+Add salt and stir, then add the rice flour and mix well.
 The mixture will look crumbly.

 - Turn off heat, cover the pot and let this sit for 10 minutes.

 - Add a little oil to your hands then knead the dough and form it into one large ball.
 Then, break it off into 6 pieces.

 - Roll each piece of dough into a ball, then put it between two sheets of parchment paper.
 Using a rolling pin, roll it out.
 Repeat with remaining dough.

 - Put the roti on a pre-heated non-stick skillet over medium heat.

 - Cook both sides until cooked through (a couple minutes per side).